sa-tre/satre-specification/docs/source/specification.md

 ```

 {ref}`Architectural Principles <satre_principles>`
-: The principles that all teams looking to use the specification should hold themselves accountable to.
+: The principles that all TRE operators looking to use the specification should hold themselves accountable to.

 {ref}`Specification Pillars <satre_pillars>`
 : The broad areas of TRE provisioning the specification covers.

 TRE Capabilities
-: The capabilities within these pillars teams can measure themselves against.
+: The capabilities within these pillars that TRE operators can measure themselves against.

 TRE Capability Components
 : The statements concerning processes, controls, practices and applications that make up a capability, together with an importance label.